 n and the fact that they were made on the other side of the world, runners will have a hard time finding any significant discounts through alternate retailers.
 However, runners who understand the limitations of the On Cloudrush and decide to pick up a pair anyway will not regret their decision since they certainly do deliver.

-In order to provide runners with the top speeds needed for a racing shoe, the On Cloudrush has just enough flexibility to get the job done without a loss of control.
+To provide runners with the top speeds needed for a racing shoe, the On Cloudrush has just enough flexibility to get the job done without a loss of control.
 The primary source of this controlled pliability is the Speedboard used as a midsole.
-This key component of the Cloudrush was designed to provide excellent responsiveness through controlled flexibility, but enough stability is still present around the heel and forefoot to prevent slippage.
+This critical component of the Cloudrush was designed to provide excellent responsiveness through controlled flexibility, but enough stability is still present around the heel and forefoot to prevent slippage.

 - Highly absorbent CloudTec outsole